-- A. Identifying resources.
+A. Identifying resources.
 All staff at Match will work to support the creation of positive school environments.
 Early interventions will be implemented, as will intensive services when necessary.
 In spring and early summer of each year, leadership will use the needs assessment to identify existing and needed resources.
-If it is determined that our resources are insufficient to meet needs, we will determine the best strategies and implement changes, including adopting new curricula, reorganizing staff, establishing safety planning teams and identifying other agencies that can provide services. - B. Counseling and other services.
+If it is determined that our resources are insufficient to meet needs, we will determine the best strategies and implement changes, including adopting new curricula, reorganizing staff, establishing safety planning teams and identifying other agencies that can provide services.

+B. Counseling and other services.
 Counseling will be provided by contracted licensed professionals.
 When necessary, leadership will create partnerships with community based organizations to provide culturally and linguistically appropriate resources.
 The Responsible Administrators, along with social workers and other School Staff members, will develop safety plans for students who have been Targets of Bullying or Retaliation.
-Certain tools, including behavioral intervention plans and individualized groupings, already exist as resources and guidelines to provide social skills to prevent Bullying and intervention services for students exhibiting Bullying behaviors. - C. Students with disabilities.
+Certain tools, including behavioral intervention plans and individualized groupings, already exist as resources and guidelines to provide social skills to prevent Bullying and intervention services for students exhibiting Bullying behaviors.

+C. Students with disabilities.
 As required by M.G.L. c.
-71B, § 3, as amended by Chapter 92 of the Acts of 2010, when the IEP Team determines the student has a disability that affects social skills development or the student may participate in or is vulnerable to Bullying, harassment, or teasing because of his/her disability, the IEP Team will consider what should be included in the IEP to develop the student's skills and proficiencies to avoid and respond to Bullying, harassment, or teasing. - D. Other students who may be at risk.
-Match recognizes that students may be more vulnerable to Bullying based upon actual or perceived differences related to race, color, religion, ancestry, national origin, sex, socioeconomic status, homelessness, academic status, gender identity or expression, physical appearance, pregnant or family status, sexual orientation, mental, physical, developmental or sensory disability or by associations with other people who may have one or more of these characteristics.
-School Staff shall provide additional support to vulnerable students, as necessary, to provide them with the skills, knowledge and strategies needed to prevent or respond to Bullying or harassment. - E. Referral to outside services.
+71B, § 3, as amended by Chapter 92 of the Acts of 2010, when the IEP Team determines the student has a disability that affects social skills development or the student may participate in or is vulnerable to Bullying, harassment, or teasing because of the student's disability, the IEP Team will consider what should be included in the IEP to develop the student's skills and proficiencies to avoid and respond to Bullying, harassment, or teasing.

+D. Other students who may be at risk.
+Match recognizes that students may be more vulnerable to Bullying based upon actual or perceived differences related to race, color, religion, ancestry, national origin, sex, socio-economic status, homelessness, academic status, gender identity or expression, physical appearance, pregnant or parenting/family status, sexual orientation, mental, physical, developmental or sensory disability or by associations with other people who may have one or more of these characteristics.
+School Staff shall provide additional support to vulnerable students, as necessary, to provide them with the skills, knowledge and strategies needed to prevent or respond to Bullying or harassment.
+Further, this policy affords all students the same protection regardless of their status under the law.

+E. Referral to outside services.
 When Match leaders, with the guidance of licensed professionals, determine that school resources are insufficient to address a Bullying situation, student and families will be referred to outside services.
 Families will be notified of referrals in writing and licensed professionals and a social worker will be available to provide guidance throughout the process.